Cam2337/RecycleNet-DCGAN/README.md

 We would like to thank the creators of the `trashnet` project: [Gary Thung](https://github.com/garythung), and [Mindy Yang](https://github.com/yangmindy4), for their efforts to leverage AI for positive change.
 We would also like to thank Dr. Andrew Ng, the entire [CS230](http://cs230.stanford.edu/) TA staff, and give a personal thanks to our project mentor [Shahab Mousavi](https://github.com/ssmousav) for all of the support and guidance throughout the project.

-<a id="f1">1.</a> Research paper will be linked after the end of the grading period.

-<a id="f2">2.</a> The `RecyleNet-DCGAN` must train on **one** waste category at a time, so that a suitable training label can be assigned to the resulting synthetic images.
+<a id="f1">1.</a> The `RecyleNet-DCGAN` must train on **one** waste category at a time, so that a suitable training label can be assigned to the resulting synthetic images.
 To specify a single-class folder, the PyTorch [ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) class expects a hierarchy.
 Nesting references to the underlying raw data is a convenience mechanism to aid the user during training.
 See more at: [PyTorch#669]( https://github.com/pytorch/vision/issues/669).